 Looking around and ahead as you walk through the house, you may be able to spot a few of the boo holes coming and mentally prepare yourself.
 If you’re hunched over running in terror (like I was) they’re less easy to spot – although that’s more fun in a way!

 HOWEVER – you can never see all the jump scares coming.
-Some actors have more than one boo hole to use so you’ll never know where they’ll pop out.
-Sometimes things that look like boo holes are actually just a distraction, and the real one is behind you or hidden around a corner.
-And the scariest house this year, Insidious: The Further, had a lot of terrifying tricks in place to make sure you never knew where the next scare would be coming.
+Some actors have more than one boo hole to use, so you’ll never know where they’ll pop out.
+Sometimes, things that look like boo holes are actually just a distraction, and the real one is behind you or hidden around a corner.
+The scariest houses have a lot of terrifying tricks in place to make sure you never know where the next scare will come from.

 3. Avoid the jump-scares in Scare Zones